-The lack of documentation and information requirements without severe impacts (e.g. regarding company internal administrative processes, internal trainings or internal audits) Classification and assessment
+- > The lack of documentation and information requirements without severe impacts (e.g. regarding company internal administrative processes, internal trainings or internal audits) - > Insufficient implementation of ISCC requirements into the management system without severe impacts (e.g. regarding company internal organisational charts) - > GHG emissions being calculated by a scope that was not responsible for the calculation